 First, I will check what entries have the string "De Toekomst '36" as (part of their) description.
 If you would execute the query yourself (click on 'Try this query yourself), you would notice that this query takes a long time: it is an expensive query to run.
 But here we need to, because there are no links between the items we are interested in.

-Now that we know what's available, let's explore it a little, by checking out the posters first.
-The two posters linked via their title provide scarce descriptions, amongst others the year of publication and on what countries the film is on.
+Now that we know what's available, let's explore it a little, by checking out the image items with the same size first.
+These posters linked via their title provide scarce descriptions, amongst others the year of publication and the poster size.
 Also thumbnail images are provided.
-In the query below, I'm able to concatenate the pieces of information and use it as part of an image description.
-Please note that, while some words in the description are hard coded by me, the countries and the year are values derived from the catalogue as is the image header.
+In the query below, This visual and textual information is concatenated.